 The Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) released the Preferred Option of the 2045 Metropolitan Transportation Plan (MTP) for public comment on November 1, 2017.
-The public comment period will close on December 12, 2017.
-This document compiles the public comments that the MPO has received on the Preferred Option as of December 5, 2017.
+The public comment period closed on December 12, 2017.
+This document compiles the public comments that the MPO has received on the Preferred Option. .